Trencher (comics): Personality and abilities

 Trencher has a very dry and gruff tone, with an almost "been there, done that" mentality.
 As Giffen put it "he'd have already killed himself if he weren't already dead" Trencher has been described by Keith Giffen as being a more blue collar working man type character, as opposed to his other character Lobo, which Trencher has at times been labeled a knock off.
 His job as a repo-man, collecting souls, also conveys the general unpleasantness of his position, implying that he has good reason to hate his messy, un-respected and thankless job.
 Trencher almost never displays overt rage, in many ways his anger is illustrated by the more imposing he becomes as a character the more annoyed he gets at not accomplishing his task.
 The Images of Shadowhawk issues illustrate this well, where Trencher's frustration over Shadowhawk's constant intervention with every attempt he makes to eliminate his target, leading to him devastating an entire hospital in an attempt to remove Shadowhawk from the equation.
 He also never quite ever opens his mouth when he speaks, preferring to talk through gritted teeth, often out of the side of his mouth, he is rarely seen without a cigarette.

 Trencher also has a regenerative healing factor and super strength, however, it seems that both of these are slightly controlled by Phoebe, who also can initiate programs within Trencher's body, at one point injecting an adrenal burst into his system so that he could stand toe to toe against Supreme and have an even chance in the fight.
 The adrenal burst, however, cannot be sustained long, as it will burn Trencher's body up from the inside out, but its initiation allows him to fight even top tier, near godlike, characters for a short time.

 Trencher also possesses a large arsenal of heavy weapons, and is quite proficient in marksmanship.
 Though he tends to get very close to his targets and use rapid fire weapons to blow them to pulp in order to make sure they're dead, as he is much more dangerous up close due to his physical strength and high caliber weaponry make it near impossible to escape him close range.

 Status

 Giffen stated in a 2008 interview that, "There is not a chance Trencher will ever appear in another comic book...I've moved on.
 The character doesn't interest me anymore.
 Never say never, but...never."

 Collected editions

 Boom!
 Studios released a Trencher trade paperback reprinting the four issues.

-There is no collections of the Images of ShadowHawk 1–3, Blackball Comics issue 1, and Trencher X-Mas Bites Holiday Blowout issues, but all can be found very cheap in back issue bins.
+There is no collections of the Images of ShadowHawk 1–3, Blackball Comics issue 1, and Trencher X-Mas Bites Holiday Blowout issues on the internet, but all can be found very cheap in back issue bins.